MushroomObserver/developer-startup/admin-workflow.md

 # admin-workflow #

 Initial very rough thoughts on what admin should do after receiving a Pull Request for a developer's feature branch.
-I have not checked these for accuracy (do the commands accomplish what I say?), and I'm i the dark on best practices.
+I have not checked these for accuracy (do the commands accomplish what I say?), and I'm in the dark on best practices.

 ## Notify other admins that you are handling the request? ##
 Perhaps notify everyone (other admins, the developer, all subscribers) by commenting on the Pull Request